Dixville Notch, New Hampshire

-Dixville Notch is an unincorporated community in Dixville township, Coos County, New Hampshire, United States.
+Dixville Notch is an unincorporated community in Dixville township, Coös County, New Hampshire, United States.
 The population of the township, all of whom live in Dixville Notch, was 4 as of the 2020 census.
-The village is known for being one of the first places to declare its results during United States presidential elections and the New Hampshire presidential primary.
-It is located in the northern part of the state, approximately 20 mi south of the Canadian province of Quebec.
+The village is known for being the first place to declare its results during the New Hampshire presidential primary.
+It is located in the northern part of the state, approximately 20 mi south of the border with the Canadian province of Quebec.
 The village is situated at about 1800 ft above sea level at the base of mountains.